 Turn store-bought puff pastry into delightful little tarts with fresh fruit and a lemony cream cheese filling; try eating just one!

 If you’re a loyal reader, you will mostly like know already that home for me is Canada.
 To be more precise, we call Toronto home.
-There’s something to be said about living in a metropolis with everything readily available and pretty much at your finger tips, but I long for a quiet life in the country.
+There’s a positive side to living in a metropolis.
+Everything is readily available and pretty much at your finger tips.
+But, I long for a quiet life in the country.

 But, just because I live in Canada, that does not mean that I cannot celebrate and prepare a recipe for Independence Day.
 I love living in Canada, but I’m very much drawn to the United States.
 You know, Dear Reader, that I have a weakness for shopping and for country decor, and I find those things in the US.
 I have a full on love affair with Trader Joe’s (which we don’t have here in Canada) and I love Target and Barnes & Noble.